ironbar/arc25/docs/modeling/Iteration_01_architects_baseline.md

 #### min_prob

-I have seen that increasing the value of min_prob results on faster inference, but at the same time I believe that less correct predictions are made.
-If I use `min_prob=None` all the predictions are correct, probably that uses a greedy approach whereas in the other case it only creates a prediction if the probability is higher than the parameter value.
+I have seen that increasing the value of min_prob results on faster inference, but at the same time I believe that less valid predictions are made.
+If I use `min_prob=None` all the predictions are valid, probably that uses a greedy approach whereas in the other case it only creates a prediction if the probability is higher than the parameter value.

 ```
 # parameter values and inference times